James Sempill: Works

 He is now chiefly remembered for the poem The Packmans Pater Noster, a vigorous attack on the Roman Catholic Church.
 An edition was published at Edinburgh in 1669 entitled A Pick-tooth for the Pope, or the Packmans Pater Noster, translated out of Dutch by S. I. S., and newly augmented and enlarged by his son R. S. (reprinted by Paterson).
 Seven poems, chiefly of an amorous character, are printed in T. G. Stevenson's edition of The Sempill Ballates.

 Family

-His wife was Egidia or Geillis Elphinstone of, daughter of George Elphinstone of Blythswood and Marion Scot.
-They had two sons, Robert Sempill the younger and George (who died young), and five daughters, of whom Marion was married to Colin Campbell of Ardkinglass, and Margaret to Walter Macfarlane of Macfarlane.
+His wife was Egidia or Geillis Elphinstone, daughter of George Elphinstone (the elder) of Blythswood and Marion Scot.
+They had two sons, Robert Sempill the younger and George (who died young), and five daughters, of whom Marion was married to Colin Campbell of Ardkinglas, and Margaret to Walter Macfarlane of Macfarlane.